 If you DO NOT fit within one of these groups above, we encourage you to check back in with us in the Spring as our program needs may be different at that time.
 We are always striving to maintain a diverse pool of Adoptive Families for our Expectant and Birthfamilies to consider as they choose a family to adopt their baby.

 While each adoption process is unique, the following are several steps necessary to adopt a baby.Attend a free Information Meeting-- Contact us for Upcoming dates

 To learn more about Open Arms Adoption Network, the first step is to attend a free information meeting.
-We offer these meetings every few weeks in our various office locations.
 When you attend a meeting, you will meet a member of the Open Arms team who will explain our process and philosophy to you, as well as answer all of your questions and address your concerns.

 After attending an information meeting and learning more about our program, the next step is an orientation meeting.
 This is a personal session, where we can address your unique situation and circumstances which led you to adoption, and discuss any other questions or concerns that you wish in private.